openid/openid4vp_ble/main.md

 ToDo: If 'Submit VC' latency is high due to the presence of a photograph we will fall back to the style that Kritina wrote with State.

 ToDo: Check if there are conventions to the UUID.
 Original in ISO is `00000001-A123-48CE-896B-4C76973373E6`.

+## Identity Request

+ToDo: Need to elaborate.

+## Presentation Request

+Presentation Request MUST include `presentation_definition` parameter as defined in Section  of [OpenID4VP].

+`response_type`, `client_id`, `redirect_uri` parameters MUST NOT be present in the Presentation Request.

+ToDo: Do we want nonce to be included?
+I believe we do.

+## Presentation Response

+Presentation Response MUST include `presentation_submission` and `vp_token` parameters as defined in Section 6 of [OpenID4VP].

 ## Connection closure